 - Issuing Certificates of Full Administration of the estate

 State law also allows Probate Judges to perform marriages within their county only.
+Judge Bustamante does not perform marriages.
+Please contact the County Clerk's Office for a list of registered officiants.

 No matter when or where a Will was originally made, you would use the Dona Ana County Probate Court if: